keerthivasan-devflow/react-basics/react-dev/notes/1-React-Basics-Concepts.md

         The `render()` method is responsible for taking the React element as an argument, converting it into the corresponding DOM element (e.g., an `h1` tag), and placing it into the DOM tree so that the browser can understand and display it.
     1.4.
 How do you add attributes to tags in React?

-2. What is the most expensive operation on a webpage?
+2. What is the most expensive (time consuming) operation on a webpage?
     DOM Manipulation - When a webpage becomes more interactive and the DOM tree changes frequently, this operation becomes costly.
 To optimize this, libraries have been introduced.

 ## PART 4